 How do I migrate Applications Manager installed in one machine to a different machine?

-For migrating Professional Edition of APM:
+Migrating Professional Edition of Applications Manager

 2. Perform the installation as per the guidelines.
 Then, start the Applications Manager service in the new machine.
 Verify if all default monitors exist, and then stop the service.